 Forecasted Housekeeping Requirements

-Forecast cleans up to 365 days in advance.
+- Forecast cleans many days in advance

 Housekeeping History and Performance Reports

 The third major element of the housekeeping module is historical reporting.
 It is possible to measure the performance of each housekeeper by tracking the estimated clean time and actual clean time, as well as variance.
 Track each time a room was cleaned, by whom, how long and the quality of the clean.